kersorianek/mon-portfolio/_posts/2019-3-24-Fraud-Analytics.md

 3. Visualize a heatmaps of crime distributions
 4. Estimate and validate the rate at which arrests are made for crimes.
     - And compare it to known rates (e.g. credit card fraud).

+Using the listing of arrests for each crime in each town of a state, we are to estimate the number of frauds that happen in each state.
+Using that, we calculate the probability of a person comitting fraud by dividing by the population of the state.

 <div id='model'></div>